kevthedev007/kevthedev007/README.md

 - 👋 Hi, I’m kelvin
-- 👀 I’m interested in web development with javascript and c#
+- 👀 I’m interested in web development with javascript and python
-- 🌱 I’m currently learning javascript and c#
+- 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me kevthedev007@gmail.com